alchaplinsky/wfpc/README.md

 | Laravel       | nginx        | 378.5s     | 26.4                | 378.5 ms         | 1042 ms         |

+*Note: Ofcourse there are a lot of variables that influence application performance.
+A lot depends on a web server that you put in front of your application, so numbers above may vary in different configurations.
+The test was performed with webservers that are typical for the stack just to have a picture of how performance of those frameworks compare to each other.*

 ## You can test it yourself
 In order to perform tests yourself you'll need to run this project with [Docker](https://www.docker.com/), so make sure that docker app is installed on your machine.